beego/beego-doc/docs/en-US/developing/web/session/README.md

 #### File

-When `SessionProvider` is `file` `SessionProviderConfig` is the directory where the file is saved, as follows:
+When `SessionProvider` is `file`, `SessionProviderConfig` is the directory where the file is saved, as follows:

 ```go
 web.BConfig.WebConfig.Session.SessionProvider="file"